ljunggren/boozang-docs/README.md

 ###### Development team

-In the forth sprint the development team completes the *Payment* feature as expected.
+In the fourth Sprint, the development team completes the *Payment* feature as expected.
 They complete the following tests

 ```Boozang
 Payment